-Coinbase is the most popular cryptocurrency broker in the U.S. and has served over 100 million users.
-It is well-known for it's immense security and compliance with regulators.
-You can trade more than 200 different cryptos on the platform with industry-standard trading tools and premier security.
-Coinbase also likes to gives its users free crypto in a few different ways.
+Coinbase is the most popular and one of the best brokers for cryptocurrencies in the U.S. and has served over 100 million users.
+It is well-known for its security and compliance with regulators.
+You can trade more than 200 cryptos on the platform with industry-standard trading tools and premier security.
+Coinbase also gives its users free crypto in a few different ways.

-When you sign up for an account with Coinbase you should get a chance to spin a reward wheel for a prize of up to $200 in Bitcoin or USD.
+When you sign up for an account with Coinbase you get a chance to spin a reward wheel for a prize of up to $200 in Bitcoin or USD.
 Coinbase also has a great program called Coinbase Learn where you can earn a small amount of crypto by just reading about a token and taking a very short quiz.
-There is usually only about $20-30$ worth of crypto to earn from this but it's much better than nothing!
+There is usually only about $20-$30 worth of crypto to earn from this, but it's much better than nothing.
 You can also stake your cryptos on the platform with ease to earn passive income on your tokens.